andyliza/AWS-security-workshop-200-EN/00-Prerequisites-Lab/README.md

 ![images](images/cloudformation-upload-4.png)

 6) In the summary page click on **Create Stack**.
-The stack creation will take 12-15 minutes.
+The stack creation will take 10-15 minutes.

 ![images](images/cloudformation-upload-5.png)

-**:heavy_exclamation_mark: It will take around 10-15 minutes to have the entire template deployed**
+**:heavy_exclamation_mark: It will take around 10-15 minutes to have the entire template deployed so please be patient**

 7) Once the stack is deployed successfully click on the **Output** tab and take note the values listed there.
 You can copy them into a scratch pad.